kevinfales/7geese-recognition-board/README.md

 This is the recognition board.

-To get it up and running, be sure to have Node.js installed, as well as CoffeeScript.

-Then, you would have install the dependencies.

-Type out the following.

-    $ cake packages
+## Requirements

+Be sure to have Node.js installed.
+Additionally, you would also need to install CoffeeScript, simple-server and Jam.

+They're simple to install.
+Just run the following commands.

+    # Note, however, that they may require root access to install.
+    $ npm install -g coffee-script
+    $ npm install -g simple-server
+    $ npm install -g jam

-And you should be already.
+And you should be ready.

-## Note
+## Running

-Since the dependencies are loaded via AJAX, then you will need to place the project on some server.
-You could use something like Apache, RoR, simple-server, etc.
+Call the following command.

+    $ cake run

+And it should work.